the KA Football Big Data Analytics System

 What methods are applied the the KA Football Big Data Analytics System?

-How is the KA Football Big Data Analytics System and the KA Rating System useful?
+How useful are the KA Football Big Data Analytics System and the KA Rating System?

-Rankings give the answer to players, coaches or investors – how to plan a career or invest assets, looking at the value of leagues or clubs understood as a resultant of their reputation (renown), strength and attraction.
-The results of the rankings also refine the knowledge of all the people involved in football e.g. experts, journalists, as well as fans participating in sports betting.
+The rankings provide players, coaches or investors with information on how to plan their careers or invest assets.
+They look at the value of leagues or clubs, which is understood as a resultant of their reputation, strength and attraction.
+The rankings also refine the knowledge of all stakeholders in football, including experts, journalists, as well as fans participating in sports betting.

 The global view for the football